Adam Albert von Neipperg, Lover of Napoleon’s Wife

 When Napoleon delivered the death blow to the Holy Roman Empire in 1806, he gave Neipperg further cause to dislike him.
 The County of Neipperg, which for 40 years had been a state of the Holy Roman Empire, was annexed to the Kingdom of Württemberg.
 That same year Neipperg married an Italian countess, Teresa von Pola (b.
 1778-1815).
 It is sometimes claimed that he seduced her away from her husband, though that may be mixing her up with another Italian noblewoman, with whom he supposedly also had an affair.
 Neipperg and Teresa had four sons: Alfred (b.
 1807), Ferdinand (1809), Gustav (1811) and Erwin (1813).

-Napoleon’s valet Louis Étienne Saint-Denis writes that Count von Neipperg met Napoleon and Marie Louise in May 1812 at Dresden.
+Napoleon’s valet, Louis Étienne Saint-Denis, wrote that Count von Neipperg met Napoleon and Marie Louise in May 1812 at Dresden.

 M. de Neipperg, the Emperor [Francis’s] aide-de-camp, came from his sovereign to inquire after Napoleon’s health.
 The Emperor [Napoleon] was at breakfast, and I think that the Empress was present.
 M. de Neipperg was a man in full manhood, and rather tall; he spoke French very well and appeared very distinguished.
 He was blind in one eye, over which he wore a bandage.
 He wore the uniform of a colonel of Hussars.
 (2)

 Count von Neipperg soon became appreciated for his diplomatic talents.
 Appointed Austria’s ambassador to Sweden, he encouraged Crown Prince Carl John – otherwise known as Napoleon’s Marshal Jean Bernadotte – to join the new coalition against Napoleon.
 This Sweden did in 1813.
 Neipperg rejoined the Austrian army and was attached to the headquarters of Field Marshal Schwarzenberg in Bohemia.
-Neipperg’s skill in defending the Bohemian border, and during the siege of Leipzig, resulted in his promotion to lieutenant field marshal in October 1813.
+Neipperg’s skill in defending the Bohemian border and his actions during the siege of Leipzig resulted in his promotion to lieutenant field marshal in October 1813.